d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 ## Exercises

-1. We can explore the connection between exponential families and the softmax in some more depth.
+1. We can explore the connection between exponential families and softmax in some more depth.
     1. Compute the second derivative of the cross-entropy loss $l(\mathbf{y},\hat{\mathbf{y}})$ for the softmax.
     1. Compute the variance of the distribution given by $\mathrm{softmax}(\mathbf{o})$ and show that it matches the second derivative computed above.
 1. Assume that we have three classes which occur with equal probability, i.e., the probability vector is $(\frac{1}{3}, \frac{1}{3}, \frac{1}{3})$.